KomputeProject/kompute/docs/overview/python-package.rst

 Python Package Overview
 ========

 This section provides an overview of the Python Package from a functionality perspective.
-If you wish to see all the classes and their respective functions you can find that in the `Python Class Reference Section <python-reference>`_.
+If you wish to see all the classes and their respective functions you can find that in the `Python Class Reference Section <python-reference.html>`_.

 Below is a diagram that provides insights on the relationship between Vulkan Kompute objects and Vulkan resources, which primarily encompass ownership of either CPU and/or GPU memory.